-y = w1x1 + w2x2 + ...... + wdxd + b (2) where wi, (i = 1, 2, ..., d) denotes a regression coefficient, b is an error term.
+y = w1x1 + w2x2 + ...... + wdxd + b (2) where wi, (i = 1, 2, ..., d) was denoted as the regression coefficient and b was an error term.

 Support Vector Regression

-The support vector machine (SVM) is a supervised machine learning method and first introduced by Vapnik [38, 39] based on statistical learning theory [40].
-Since then, it gains popularity due to attractive features, and promising empirical performance.
+The support vector machine (SVM) is a supervised machine learning method first introduced by Vapnik [38, 39] based on statistical learning theory [40].
+Since then, it has gained popularity due to attractive features and promising empirical performance.
 SVM includes two main categories: support vector classification (SVC) and SVR.
-For classification problem, input data as vectors are mapped to a high-dimension feature space where an optimal separating hyperplane is constructed by using a kernel function to assign new data into different categories[41].
-By implementing the structural risk minimization (SRM), SVC obtains good generalization.
+For classification purpose, SVMs often used the kernel functions to map the input data as vectors to a high-dimensional feature space so that an optimal separating hyperplane can be constructed [41].
+By implementing the structural risk minimization (SRM), SVC can obtain good generalization.

-For the regression, the basic idea is to provide a nonlinear function by mapping input data into the high- dimensional feature space where a special type of hyperplane is constructed.
+For regression purpose, the basic idea is to provide a nonlinear function by mapping input data into a high- dimensional feature space where a special type of hyperplane is constructed.
 After that, a regression model